-Courses transferred from outside Penn or a Penn-approved study abroad program can only count toward the General Education Distribution, Cross Cultural Perspectives, and Unrestricted Elective requirements.
+- Courses transferred from outside Penn or a Penn-approved study abroad program can only count toward the General Education Distribution, Cross-Cultural Perspectives, and Unrestricted Elective requirements.³

-To learn about the transfer-credit process for students who entered Penn as freshmen or for any student planning to study abroad, please click here.
+To learn about the transfer-credit process for students who entered Penn as first-years or for any student planning to study abroad, please click here.

 1 While many colleges and universities list the weight of their courses in credits, Penn uses a course unit (CU) system.
 Most courses at Penn are worth 1 CU (with the exception of lab courses, which are typically worth 1.5 CUs, and mini-courses, which are worth 0.5 CU).